OOPs Concepts in Java with Examples

 5. Inheritance:

+Inheritance is one of the main pillars of the OOPs concept in Java.
+It provides a mechanism for the users to reuse the existing code within the new applications.
 It does this by allowing the programmer to build a relationship between a new class and an existing class and define a new code in terms of existing code.

 The technique of constructing a new class by using an existing class functionality is called inheritance.
 In other words, inheritance in Java is a process where a child class acquires all the properties and behaviors of the parent class.
 The existing class is called parent class and the new class is called child class.

 Let’s take a realtime example to understand inheritance process.
-In the below figure, course is a parent class from which two child classes professional and non-professional courses are derived.Inheritance in java oops concepts with realtime example
+In the below figure, course is a parent class from which two child classes professional and non-professional courses are derived.Inheritance in Java oops concepts with realtime example

 The courses B.Sc, B.Com, and BA are child classes that are derived from a non-professional course class.
 Similarly, B.Tech, MBA, and MBBS are child classes derived from professional course class, as shown in the below figure.